cgwalters/composefs-oci-experimental/README.md

 This crate is intended to be the successor to the "storage core" of both ostree and containers/storage.

+## Goal: efficient and complete chained fsverity-oriented OCI image

+For more on this, see https://github.com/containers/storage/issues/2095

+Basically the goal is to create efficient fsverity (composefs) oriented storage layout such that a `manifest.json` (which points to everything else, such as the `config.json` and especially the layers) can be efficiently mounted and verified (incrementally/on-demand or upfront).

 ## Design

 The composefs core just offers the primitive of creating